 For homes with little kids, if you’re choosing between flat and eggshell, typically err on the side of one step UP the sheen scale.
 I rarely ever use flat paint in my home.
 The ceilings are the one exception to that rule.
-I always use flat for my ceiling paint.
-Mouldings are on the other end of the spectrum.
+I always use a flat sheen for my ceiling paint.
+Moldings are on the other end of the spectrum.

 Flatter the paint/less sheen = More coverage of imperfections.

 If you’ve got funkadelic, wavy gravy, lumpy bumpy walls, err on the flatter side of the chart.
 I wouldn’t go higher in sheen than an eggshell with wonky walls.
 Your eye will end up drawn to every imperfection.